MicrosoftDocs/entra-docs/docs/identity/saas-apps/priority-matrix-provisioning-tutorial.md

 	![Priority Matrix OIDC Add](media/priority-matrix-provisioning-tutorial/signup.png)

-6. As Priority Matrix is an OpenIDConnect app, choose to login to Priority Matrix using your Microsoft work account.
+6. As Priority Matrix is an OpenIDConnect app, choose to log in to Priority Matrix using your Microsoft work account.

 	![Priority Matrix OIDC login](media/priority-matrix-provisioning-tutorial/msftsignin.png)